20 Photography Angles To Unleash Your creativity

 Some basic camera shots include wide shots, close-up shots, medium shots, and extreme close-up shots.
 Every shot serves a specific purpose and contributes to the overall composition of the image.

-What is the Eye Level Angle in Photography?
+What is the Eye Level Angles in Photography?

 The eye level angle in photography refers to capturing subjects from the same height as the viewer’s eyes.
 It creates a sense of familiarity and realism, as it mimics the perspective of the viewer.